 This one is simple– inspect your window stop to see if it needs replacing; in that case, replace it or repair it.
 If you are having trouble you can consult someone who specializes in Utah window replacement!

 Dry Fit Window

 You’ll want to do this before you apply silicone to the window stop to ensure the fit is snug and perfect!
 Don’t move forward to the next step until you are satisfied with the window’s fit.

 If you aren’t comfortable doing this yourself, you can call a Utah window installation company to do it for you!
 Just make sure your measurements are correct and the window fits nice and snug to ensure the highest quality installation.
 Apply silicone evenly around your opening.
 Gently install your window into your opening and check for gaps, openings, or holes.

 Insulate any gaps around the window area.
 You can use expanding spray insulation foam or regular insulation.

 Add Extension Jambs & Trim Molding

 Match your molding style to your home’s decor and create a frame around your newly installed window.
 Measure each piece and use a miter saw to cut the trim.
 Attach the trim with a few finish nails.

 Paint & Add Finishing Touches

-Your final step is to finish off your window framing by filling nail holes with paintable wood putty, and to paint or stain your trim moulding around the window for that finished look!
+Your final step is to finish off your window framing by filling nail holes with paintable wood putty, and to paint or stain your trim molding around the window for that finished look!